Erica Mertz - Head Coach

 The 3rd season on Lane’s campus proved to be the most challenging yet, seeing the Titans finish second in the region after going 10-1-1 in the South and 13-4-3 overall.
 Lane finished with 74 goals for (3rd in NWAC, 1st in South), 16 goals against (5th in NWAC, T-1st in South) and earned 13 shutouts (T-2nd in NWAC, 1st in South).
 The Titans advanced to the NWAC Quarterfinals where they ran into 2015 defending champions, Spokane CC, and dropped the game on the road.
 It was the 3rd consecutive trip to the NWAC Quarterfinals for the Titans.

-Lane had 4 players named NWAC All-Stars, 3 players named to the All-South Region team and had a program record 9 student-athletes earn NWAC Academic Excellence Awards.
+Lane had 4 players named NWAC All-Stars, 3 players named to the All-South Region team, 1 player named to the NSCAA All-West Region Team and had a program record 9 student-athletes earn NWAC Academic Excellence Awards.

-In addition to their success at Lane, Mertz has helped her graduating sophomores transfer to successful NCAA Division I, Division III and NAIA programs over the past two years.
+In addition to their success on the field at Lane, Mertz has helped her graduating sophomores transfer to successful NCAA Division I, Division II, Division III and NAIA programs over the past two years.

 Originally from Las Vegas, Nevada, she played collegiately at Division I Cal State Fullerton (freshmen year) and Division I UNLV (sophomore-senior years).
 While at UNLV, she was a two-year team captain and helped the Rebels to three consecutive Mountain West Conference Championships and three Division I NCAA tournament appearances.
 She was named to the All-MWC First Team as a senior, the Second Team as a junior and was a three year All-Academic selection.